FlatBuffers IDL Support

 - Other languages: serialization performance is generally in a similar range.

-- Deserialization in practice: FlatBuffers does not perform native-object deserialization and is faster by default, but if your application needs native objects, it requires conversion and that conversion step can dominate read cost.
+- Deserialization in practice: FlatBuffers can be faster when callers read directly from its buffer, but applications that need native objects still require conversion, and that conversion step can dominate read cost.
 In those cases, Fory deserialization is often faster end-to-end.

 - Easier APIs: Fory uses direct native objects, so you do not need to reverse-build tables or manually manage offsets.